MarvinLvn/BabySLM/docs/data.md

 ## Download the Providence corpus

-The original dataset is available on [Phonebank](https://gin.g-node.org/EL1000/providence).
+The original dataset is available on [Phonbank](https://phonbank.talkbank.org/access/Eng-NA/Providence.html).
-However, a child-project version can be found [there](https://gin.g-node.org/EL1000/providence).
+However, a child-project version can be found [there](https://gin.g-node.org/LAAC-LSCP/providence).
 This is where we'll start from.
-You can gain access to the data following [these guidelines](https://gin.g-node.org/EL1000/EL1000).

 ## Required dependencies